This guide will take you through the In’s and outs of software testing. If you plan to make a career in software testing, this is a MUST READ!

 - Passion: To Excel in any profession or job, one must have a significant degree of the passion for it.
 A software tester must have a passion for his / her field.
 BUT how do you determine whether you have a passion for software testing if you have never tested before?
 Simple TRY it out and if software testing does not excite you switch to something else that holds your interest.

 This list is long, so please bear with us

 - Basic knowledge of Database/ SQL: Software Systems have a large amount of data in the background.
 This data is stored in different types of databases like Oracle, MySQL, etc. in the backend.
 So, there will be situations when this data needs to be validated.
 In that case, simple/complex SQL queries can be used to check whether proper data is stored in the backend databases.

 - Basic knowledge of Linux commands: Most of the software applications like Web-Services, Databases, Application Servers are deployed on Linux machines.So it is crucial for testers to have knowledge about Linux commands.

 - Knowledge and hands-on experience of a Test Management Tool:Test Management is an important aspect of Software testing.
 Without proper test management techniques, software testing process will fail.
 Test management is nothing but managing your testing related artifacts.
 For example Jira, xRay, TestLink etc.

 - Knowledge and hands-on experience of any Defect Tracking tool- Defect Tracking and Defect life cycle are key aspects of software testing.
-It is extremely critical to managing defects properly and track them in a systematic manner.
-Defect tracking becomes necessary because the entire team should know about the defect including managers, developers, and testers.
+It is extremely critical to managing defects properly and track them systematically.
+Defect tracking becomes necessary because the entire team should know about the defect, including managers, developers, and testers.
 Several tools are used to lock defects including QC, Bugzilla, Jira, etc.